Jack van Poortvliet: International career

 On 3 January 2020, van Poortvliet was named in the England under 20 squad for the 2020 Six Nations Championship.
 And he featured in first two matches against France and Scotland.

 In June 2022 van Poortvliet received his first call-up to the senior England squad by coach Eddie Jones.
 He made his debut for on 2 July 2022, scoring a consolation try as England lost 30–28 to in Perth, Australia.

 On 7 August 2023, van Poortvliet was named in England's squad for the 2023 Rugby World Cup, but suffered a significant ankle injury in England's second warm up international and was forced to withdraw from the squad.

 On 21 February 2025, van Poortvliet was named as captain for England A against the Ireland Wolfhounds at Ashton Gate on 23 February 2025.

 On 17 June 2025 van Poortvliet was called up to the British & Irish Lions training squad for their match against Argentina as part of the 2025 Lions Tour.

 Personal life

 Van Poortvliet comes from a farming family.
 His great-grandfather moved to Norfolk from the Netherlands prior to World War I and bought a farm there.
 His family is part Scottish on his mother's side.
-His father Jeff played for Saracens F.C. in the 1990s.
+His father Jeff played for Saracens in the 1990s.